matrix-org/complement/README.md

 $ COMPLEMENT_BASE_IMAGE=some-matrix/homeserver-impl COMPLEMENT_BASE_IMAGE_ARGS='-foo bar -baz 1' ./complement
 ```

+You can either use your own image, or one of the ones supplied in the [dockerfiles](./dockerfiles) directory.

 A full list of config options can be found [in the config file](./internal/config/config.go).

 ##### Image requirements